This is one of the few agriculture degrees in Australia with a practical focus. It was designed with industry input to meet industry needs.

-Pathways to further studySuccessful completion means you can go onto significant post-graduate studies.
-You consider a Masters qualification in Agriculture or Aquaculture
+Pathways to further studySuccessful completion means you can go on to further post-graduate study in Agriculture - you could consider a Masters qualification in any of the majors

-Career PathwaysGraduates can expect to gain employment in all aspects of the aquaculture industry, in Australia and also overseas
+Career PathwaysGraduates can expect to gain employment in all aspects of the agriculture, viticulture and winemaking, agribusiness and aquaculture industries